District Heating: What Are They and How They Drive Energy Efficiency in City Councils

 The “Intelligent Buildings” already mentioned in other articles, which are connected to an intelligent network of remote control or automated heating and cooling, will be able to manage more efficiently the appliances depending on the date and time, the humidity, the external wind chill, and of course, the occupation of the building.

 Technologies such as the Internet of Things (IoT) are enabling greater flexibility, control and synergies in building management.
-Intelligent building management systems can be applied not only to an individual building, but also to energy supply systems such as DH/DC.
+Intelligent building management systems can be applied not only to an individual building but also to energy supply systems such as DH/DC.
 These systems can measure consumption in the areas where it is most in demand and where its supply can be adjusted if it is not being consumed at that moment and so on.

 From the point of view of energy efficiency for municipalities, central heating networks are an ideal solution in commercial, tourist, industrial complexes, hotels or offices.
 In other words, in any group of buildings that need to be heated and/or cooled.